 - Successfully established a unique ICD-10 code for Castleman disease that was launched in October 2016.

-- Convened an international symposium to establish a diagnostic criteria for HHV-8-negative multicentric Castleman disease, which was subsequently published in hematology journal, Blood, in January 2017.
+- Convened an international symposium to establish the first-ever diagnostic criteria for HHV-8-negative multicentric Castleman disease, which was published in hematology journal, Blood, in January 2017.

 PHASE 3 - FUNDED & EXECUTED RESEARCH (ONGOING)